PatrickKyei/exception/_posts/2022-06-22-saving-glory.md

 But as long as we have life, we will face this battle and who knows, we might WIN.

-And this will be our saving glory
+And this will be our saving glory.